Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 **"Loading"**

-When the download process is running, the button will return yellow and say "loading", because it literally loading the relevant windows in the download process.
+When the download process is running, the button will turn yellow and say "loading", because it literally loading the relevant windows in the download process.
+You can click the button while it is loading in this state to cancel the download attempt and reset the button to the idle state, where it says "download".

 The download process will automatically retry in certain conditions, so you may see a button staying in this loading state for a while.
 If you have not enabled mixed content, the button will stay in this state forever when it is trying to download the archive before you refresh or change the page, so make sure you [enable that](#mixed-content).

 **"Done"**